How to Reach Norcal Golden Retriever Rescue

-Gentle, affectionate, intelligent, friendly, loyal-- because these characteristics are inherent to the breed, Golden Retrievers make outstanding family pets and loving companions.
-But a Golden, like any other dog, can find itself in need of a new home.
+Gentle, affectionate, intelligent, friendly, and loyal.
+These characteristics are inherent to the breed, Golden Retrievers make outstanding family pets and loving companions.
+A Golden, like any other dog, can find itself in need of a new home.

 What is Norcal Golden Retriever Rescue?

 Our goal is to secure safe, loving homes for all adoptable Golden Retrievers.
 We offer placement services for owners who need to give up their dogs because of changing life circumstances such as relocation, financial hardship, divorce, allergies, illness, or death.
-We offer them an alternative to taking their pets to an animal shelter or humane society.
+We offer them an alternative to taking their pets to an animal shelter or the Humane Society.
 We also rescue abandoned, neglected, and even abused Golden Retrievers.
-Some 400 dogs a year find a safe haven when they find us.
-We also raise money through fundraising events such as our very popular art and wine auction, and on the online store with a shopping cart which sells items such as calendars and t-shirts.
-And, of course, we gladly accept charitable donations.
+100-150 dogs a year find a safe haven when they find us.
+We also raise money through fundraising events, local events, and our online store .
+We gladly accept charitable donations through our website.
 See About Us for more details.

 How does Rescue Operate?

-We have over 100 volunteers throughout Northern California who generously donate their time and love to provide new loving homes to Goldens who have been displaced.
-Among these volunteers are a Board of Directors and a network of Area Coordinators and assistants, who take custody of surrendered Goldens, interview prospective applicants, rescue Goldens out of animal shelters, transport dogs, evaluate the health and temperament of dogs, and perform a myriad of other tasks.
-We also have fosters who help provide temporary foster homes, assure all vet care is provided, and arrange visits with prospective adopting families.
+We have over 190 volunteers throughout Northern California and Western Nevada who generously donate their time and love to provide new loving homes to Goldens who have been displaced.
+Among these volunteers are a Board of Directors and a network of Area Coordinators and Assistants, who take custody of surrendered Goldens from family homes, good samaritans, local shelters, and social media posts, interview prospective applicants, transport dogs, evaluate the health and temperament of dogs, and perform a myriad of other tasks.
+We also have fosters in each county who help provide temporary loving foster homes, assure all vet care is provided, and arrange visits with prospective adopting families.

 Other volunteers assist with everything from fundraising and public relations to legal, accounting, and administrative work.
 Compassionate and responsible volunteers are always needed.
-If you would like to help, please call 650-665-0964 and leave a message or complete our on line Volunteer application.
+If you would like to help, please complete our online Volunteer application or send an email to [email protected]

 How is Rescue Funded?